jxoesneon/UE5-MCP/docs/setup/blender_setup.md

 - **Python 3.11+** installed
 - **UE5-MCP** installed (see main README.md)

+## No Addon Required

+**MCP handles everything automatically.** Unlike traditional Blender addons, you don't need to install anything inside Blender.
+When you run an MCP command:

+1. MCP automatically spawns Blender in background mode
+2. MCP loads its bundled server script (`blender_server.py`) into Blender
+3. Commands are executed via Blender's Python API (`bpy`)
+4. Results are returned to MCP

+This means you just need Blender installed - MCP does the rest.

 ## How It Works

 MCP communicates with Blender using a **stdio transport**: